zoekdestep/deploy-asa-in-tf-using-arm/README.md

-# Deploying Azure Stream Analytics in Terraform using ARM templates to include SQL Reference Data
+# Deploying an Azure Stream Analytics Job with Terraform using ARM templates to include SQL Reference Data

 ## :compass: Introduction